San Diego to Mexico

 If you are driving your car from San Diego to Mexico, adjust your driving style, as people in Mexico drive differently from the United States.
 To avoid trouble, get Mexican insurance (a legal requirement for driving in the country) ahead of your trip.

-Baja Bound is the preferred choice of many travelers from the United States and Canada who drive their cars to Baja California.
+Baja Bound Mexican Insurance is the preferred choice of many travelers from the United States and Canada who drive their cars to Baja California.

 4. Take Uber to get around Tijuana

-Besides downtown Tijuana, you shouldn’t walk around the city given its high crime rate.
+Besides downtown Tijuana, you shouldn’t walk around the city because of its high crime rate.
 I recommend catching an Uber in Tijuana after you cross the border.
 You can get a ride in Tijuana’s Zona Norte as soon as you cross the pedestrian bridge.

-You can find plenty of taxis in Tijuana, but they are usually more expensive than Uber and you need to speak at least basic Spanish to be able to communicate with the driver.
+You can find plenty of taxis in Tijuana, but they are usually more expensive than Uber and you need to speak at least basic Spanish to communicate with the driver and avoid geting ripped off.

 Tijuana has always been associated with drug trafficking due to its proximity to the U.S.-Mexico border.
-Although drug-related violence may not directly affect tourists, you should always be aware of the potential risks.
+Although drug-related violence doesn’t target tourists, you should always be aware of the potential risks, because you can be affected by crime, if you happen to be at the wrong place at the wrong time.

 6. Use the San Diego Trolley